alisw/alisw.github.io/infrastructure-alibi-user-guide.markdown

 ---

-The **Ali**ce **B**enchmark **I**nfrastructure is a service that was established to provide a platform for systematic, reproducable and consistent benchmarks for ALICE O2.
+The **Ali**ce **B**enchmark **I**nfrastructure is a service that was established to provide a platform for systematic, reproducible and consistent benchmarks for ALICE O2.

 Its primary task is to provide automated performance regression testing for simulation and reconstruction nightlies, however it is open to developers for their own **benchmarking** tasks within extended CERN working hours.

 ## Hardware
-For the sake of reproducable results, a physical server (compute node) has been aquired:
+For the sake of reproducible results, a physical server (compute node) has been acquired:
 * 2x Xeon Gold 6132 (2.6GHz, 14Core each)
 * 384GB ECC DDR4-2666 RAM
 * Nvidia Geforce RTX 2080 (8GB GDDR5)